KostasBzn/GeoIpLite/README.md

 # GeoIpLite - Simple GeoIP Library for .NET

 Lightweight .NET library that resolves IP addresses to countries and displays corresponding flags.
+Can be easily customised and updated with the latest **mmdb** databases and your own flag collection.

 ## Features